LeonardoIasi/Extended_Admixture_Pulse/README.md

 This results in a heavier tailed length distribution of segments/ALD (Lomax pdf/Lomax tail function).

 The admixture estimates both for ALD or directly inferred segments rely on precise genetic distances.
-We do not recommend to use a constant recombination rates to convert physical distances into genetic distances, rather population specific recombination maps.
+We do not recommend to use a constant recombination rate to convert physical distances into genetic distances, rather population specific recombination maps.

 ### Fitting using ALD